How to Plan a Road Trip – The Definitive Guide 2023

 5. Plan Your Road Trip Overnight Stops

-For many, you’ll probably feel more comfortable knowing that you have booked accommodation in advance.
-Knowing where your head will hit the pillow that night, is just one less thing to concern you.
+For many, booking accommodation in advance will probably make you feel more comfortable.
+Knowing where your head will hit the pillow that night is just one less thing to concern you.

-If you’re a free spirit, however, then wild camping may well be an easy last-minute decision for you.
+However, wild camping may be an easy last-minute decision if you’re a free spirit.

-For us, we might not have planned the specific location to stay overnight, but we always have at least a good idea of the general area where we will stop.
+We might not have planned the specific location where we will stay overnight, but we always have at least a good idea of the general area where we will stop.

-Part of the road trip planning process is knowing travel distances and travel times to give you an accurate idea of possible overnight stops.
+Part of the road trip planning process is knowing travel distances and times, which gives you an accurate idea of possible overnight stops.

 Camping Apps

 Another campsite app we used, but not so frequently and in tandem with Campercontact, was Park4Night.
-This app covers global locations but is more focused on Europe, the UK and the Americas.
+This app covers global locations but focuses more on Europe, the UK and the Americas.

-Additionally, some travellers use the Pitchup app.
-The app includes campsites across the UK, Europe and the US.
+Additionally, some travellers use the Pitchup app, which includes campsites in the UK, Europe, and the US.

 tents near a waterfall base in Iceland